larissaleite/reddit-crawler/README.md

 * For the nested comments I don't think a relational database is the most suitable (although MySQL's nested set might suffice) as the structure favors very much the use of a document database such as MongoDB.
 However, since none of the queries exploited the nested structure of the comments, keeping it in SQLite was simpler.

 * Regarding user comment karma for a user, 10 most valued (best karma submissions+comments) users, I assumed from the requirements that this information would be required for every user who had submitted/commented on any of the retrieved submissions.
 So, I opted to store all the usernames in a global set and fill it as I crawled all the submissions/comments.
 After all submissions/comments are gathered, I collect the submission and comment karma for each user.
 This slows down the crawling a lot because a different request needs to be made to reddit for each user.
-In order to assess the performance of only crawling and storing data for submissions and comments, just comment the lines 22 and 23 of `app/reddit_crawler.py`.
+In order to assess the performance of only crawling and storing data for submissions and comments, just comment the lines 21 and 22 of `app/reddit_crawler.py`.
 Another option could have been: after storing submissions and comments in the database, get all the users who are not yet in the table users and only for those get their information from reddit.
 Additionally, the method `get_user_info(username)` works regardless of the data crawled from Python's subreddit, so it can be used to return the karma value for submissions and comments given any username.

 * In addition to writing the queries from reddit's crawler and storing into SQLite, I added API calls to retrieve top submitters, top commenters, and 10 most valued (best karma submissions+comments) users; to query all posts by a user, all posts a user commented.
 The API calls only access data from the database, but the modifications would be minimal to allow it to be able to get data directly from reddit using `app/reddit_crawler.py`